Master of Agriculture (MAgr) in ESSM

 You will work with your advisor to form an advisory committee that consists of at least three members of the graduate faculty who represent your fields of study.
 The committee chair (i.e., your advisor) must be from the Department of Ecosystem Science and Management, and at least one committee member must be from another department.

 You will work with your advisor also to develop a plan for the course work and research credits you will take.
 This degree plan also formally declares your degree objective and advisory committee membership.
 You must submit your degree plan to the Office of Graduate and Professional Studies for approval.
 This is done through the online document processing submission system.

-DEADLINE: As an M.Agr. student in Ecosystem Science and Management you must submit your degree plan no later than the middle of your second regular semester.
+DEADLINE: As an M.Agr. student in Ecosystem Science and Management you must submit your degree plan by the end of your second long semester.

 As a master of agriculture student, you must complete an intensive professional internship lasting at least six months.
 Your choice of internship must be approved by your advisory committee.

 You must prepare a professional paper in a relevant area of ecosystem science and management.
 Most often, this paper is an account of your internship that highlights the scientific and managerial principles that you learned and applied during that experience.
 This paper must be formulated and developed in consultation with your advisory committee.
 See recent master's professional papers in ESSM.